h2r/Lang2LTL/README.md

 For more info, please refer to the [official document](https://platform.openai.com/docs/guides/fine-tuning)

-# Finetuning T5 Model
+# Finetuning T5 Models
+Besides finetuning GPT models, we cal also finetune [T5 models](https://arxiv.org/abs/1910.10683) for symbolic translation using our dataset.
+T5 models are open source, so we can customize the model architecture and have ownership of the finetuned model weights.
-Besides finetuning a GPT model, it's also possible to train a light-weight transformer model as the symbolic translation module with our collected dataset.
-The prepared datasets for reproducing all holdout test results are stored under `data/holdout_split_batch12_perm/`.
-For training, run
+The datasets for reproducing all holdout test results are stored under `data/holdout_split_batch12_perm/`.
+For finetuning, run
 ```
 python s2s_hf_transformers.py --model=t5-base --data data/holdout_split_batch12_perm/{DESIRED_HOLDOUT_FOLD}.pkl
 ```
-In order to reproduce the exact result in our paper, please make sure to use the same hyperparameters
+To reproduce the exact results presented in our paper, please use the following hyperparameters,
 ```
 MAX_SRC_LEN = 512
 MAX_TAR_LEN = 256